-- Variable conditions trigger programs based on the value of a defined variable.
-You can read more about variables in the section titled Using Variables. - IR conditions trigger programs when IR commands are received from a remote control.
-See the section titled 3.5 The Integrated IR Receiver for more information. - Module conditions trigger programs based on option ISY modules, such as the Electricity meter module or the Climate module.
-See the section titled 3.9 Optional Modules for more information. - Elk conditions trigger programs based on the state of available Elk resources, assuming you have an Elk security system installed and communicating with your ISY, and have the optional Elk Security System module installed.
+Variable conditions trigger programs based on the value of a defined variable.
+You can read more about variables in 3.5.4 Using Variables in Notifications.

+IR conditions trigger programs when IR commands are received from a remote control.
+See 3.5 Variables for more information.

+Module conditions trigger programs based on option ISY modules, such as the Electricity meter module or the Climate module.
+See 3.9 Optional Modules for more information.

+Elk conditions trigger programs based on the state of available Elk resources, assuming you have an Elk security system installed and communicating with your ISY, and have the optional Elk Security System module installed.
 More information is available in the section titled 3.9 Optional Modules.